-The Spider-Verse is set to expand its web this summer, though Marvel and returning writer Dan Slott warn that it won't be for long: End of the Spider-Verse is slated for later this year, and it will apparently end the multiversal Spider-family for good, according to Polygon.
+The Spider-Verse is set to expand its web this summer, though Marvel and returning writer Dan Slott warn that it won't be for long: The End of the Spider-Verse is slated for later this year, and it will apparently end the multiversal Spider-family for good.

 New additions to the Spider-Verse canon include classic antagonists with new powers.
 Night-Spider is a new persona for world-class cat burglar Felicia Hardy, from a world where she got spider-powers instead of Peter.
 Her costume is designed by Kris Anka.
-Then there's Hunter-Spider, aka Sergei Kravenoff, created by Mark Bagley.
-Slott tells Polygon that he inherits his spider powers in a very unusual way.
-And there's also Spider-Laird, a Scottish version of the hero co-created with artist Martin Coccolo.
+Then there's Hunter-Spider, aka Sergei Kravenoff, created by Mark Bagley, who receives his Spider-powers in an unusual way.

 Will these new characters measure up to the weirdest versions of Spider-Man from across the Marvel Comics Spider-Verse?